Maxcode0101/Wildventures/README.md

 ### Media

 - Images
-    - [I'm the owner, having exclusive rights for some media files used in this      project] (Hero Image, Wildventures company logo, campervan pictures of: Overlander, Economist and Retro Camper)
+    - I'm the owner, having exclusive rights for some media files used in this      project -> Hero Image, Wildventures company logo, campervan pictures of: Overlander, Economist and Retro Camper
     - [Pexels](https://www.pexels.com) -> Has been used to find the pictures for all the remaining campervans